 As you research timber frame homes, you may also come across the term “post and beam home.”
-Timber frame and post and beam are often used interchangeably, however there are some differences in the way each are constructed.
+Timber Frame and Post & Beam are often used interchangeably, and the final products look similar, however, there are some key differences in the way each are constructed.

 The timber frame construction method uses posts erected from walls and bents, spanning from sill to eave or ridge.
 The bents run perpendicular to the ridge of the roof, while walls run parallel to the ridge.
 Wooden pegs secure the mortise and tenon joinery of timber framing without the need for exposed metal connections.